adityasiwan/sensor-fusion-object-tracking-ekf/writeup.md

 After implementing this step, we can see that multiple tracks are updated with multiple measurements.
 The initialized or tentative “ghost tracks” are deleted if they are not confirmed even after several frames.

+##### Tracking

+After implementing this step, we can see that multiple tracks are updated with multiple measurements.
+The initialized or tentative “ghost tracks” are deleted if they are not confirmed even after several frames.

 ![tracking-3](./img/final/step-3/tracking.png)

+##### RMSE Chart

 ![rmse-3](./img/final/step-3/rmse.png)